ConfusedPolarBear/intro-skipper/README.md

 - **IBlurayExaminer** - Allows you to examine blu-ray folders
 - **IDtoService** - Allows you to create data transport objects, presumably to send to other plugins or to the core
-- **IIsoManager** - Allows the mounting and unmounting of ISO files
 - **IJsonSerializer** - Allows you to use the main json serializer
 - **ILibraryManager** - Allows you to directly access the media libraries without hopping through the API
 - **ILocalizationManager** - Allows you tap into the main localization engine which governs translations, rating systems, units etc...